abenav4/vault-site/content/writing/image policing in the nba.md

 ---
 ##### addendum

-originally, this piece was centered around jagmeet singh and the way the media lambasted him for carrying a versace bag. right-wing 'commentators' took aim at the aesthetics of politics rather than material outcomes. terribly novel phenomenon, i know, and thank heavens, most leftists considered this a moot talking point. however, i wanted to analyze the issue from the lens of race, class, religion and political lines
+originally, this piece was centered around jagmeet singh and the way the media lambasted him for carrying a versace bag. right-wing 'commentators' took aim at the aesthetics of politics rather than material outcomes. terribly novel phenomenon, i know, and thank heavens, most folks considered this a moot talking point. however, i wanted to analyze the issue from the lens of race, class, religion and political lines

 as the writing grew, i figured i'd keep it focused on the nba. *scope creep*.

-more importantly, i thought it quite dishonest to transplant the unique suffering of black players in the league onto jagmeet and indians in the west. it'd have made sense if i *really* fleshed things out, and i was well on my way to doing that, but maybe that's for another day (likely not lol)
+more importantly, i thought it quite dishonest to transplant the unique suffering of black players in the league onto jagmeet and indians in the west. i think it'd have made sense if i *really* fleshed things out, and i was well on my way to doing that, but maybe that's for another day (likely not lol)

 i may as well nudge at where i was going with that though - imo, sadly, jagmeet's identity as a brown, sikh, canadian man is malleable and collapsible, in the way multiculturalism often is. the status symbols he adorns himself with are partially what legitimize him in the eyes of his voter base. he's not a champion of the working class, sure, but it's his policies that are the tell and not his garments.